craig-m/ansible-anywhere/README.md

 Ansible is a pretty good tool 🔧

 I really like it for some tasks that would otherwise be manual (or painful to do in bash).

 The use cases of for configuration management tools are broard:

-* setting up standalone machines (desktops or servers, on physical hardware)
+* setting up standalone machines (desktops or servers, physical or virtual)
 * creating more [complex systems](https://github.com/donnemartin/system-design-primer) (cloud or local dev, just learning demo or production)
-* Managing Firewalls, Switches, WiFi - there are [Network Modules](https://docs.ansible.com/ansible/latest/network/index.html) for physical and virtual (cloud) networks
+* managing Firewalls, Switches, WiFi - there are [Network Modules](https://docs.ansible.com/ansible/latest/network/index.html) for physical and virtual networks

 Doing things in Ansible can be better ⚙